 You don’t have to worry about a small child or pets getting into the firebox and causing damage to the LED lights ember bed, which can affect its quality and function.
 The screen preserves the quality of the materials and can extend its lifespan.
 It also enhances the overall quality of the product and allows it to have a finished look.

 It can be easier to see that the feature isn’t a real wood-burning fireplace without the fireplace screen.
-Traditional large electric fireplaces have fireplace screens to prevent embers and sparks from flying out and causing a fire.
+Traditional large electric fireplaces have fireplace screens to prevent embers and spark from flying out and causing a fire.
 This is one of the leading causes of house fires, making the screen an essential part of the fireplace.

 How to remove a screen on an electric fireplace